halfdan/IPv6Usage/README.md

 ## Documentation

 I wrote an article about the development that lead to this plugin and explained how the plugin works internally.
-You can find the article at [Geekmonkey](http://geekmonkey.org/articles/33-tracking-the-ipv6-reach-of-your-website-with-piwik/).
+You can find the article at [Geekmonkey](http://geekmonkey.org/articles/34-how-to-write-a-piwik-plugin)

+There is also a [short article](http://geekmonkey.org/articles/33-tracking-the-ipv6-reach-of-your-website-with-piwik/) that explains how to setup the plugin.

 ## Contribute